You can buy your international train tickets (with or without seat reservation, depending on train type):

 Opening hours of international ticket offices at Bruxelles-Central/Brussel-Centraal station:

 - Every day between 6.15 and 20.00.
 After 8pm, you can still buy your international tickets at ticket office n°4 (national travel).

 Under a European Directive, all restrictions have been lifted on the international transportation of passengers.
-As a distributor for several international rail companies, SNCB Europe is no longer regarded as a public service and therefore does not benefit from any State funding.
+As a distributor for several international rail companies, SNCB International is no longer regarded as a public service and therefore does not benefit from any State funding.
 In this context, the commission we get on the sale of train tickets is no longer sufficient to cover the costs associated with all our activities.

 Despite this, in order to offer you an optimal service, we would like to carry on investing in our Contact Centre and station information (and not just in our online services).
 Hence the need to ask you for a handling fee if you want to use the services and advice of our sales staff at our Contact Centre or stations.